Trump announces Justice, FBI to review 'outrageous' Smollett case

 Subscribe for unlimited digital access.
 Try one month for $1!

-WASHINGTON — President Donald Trump said in an Thursday morning tweet that the Justice Department and the FBI will review charges being dismissed against “Empire” actor Jussie Smollett.
+WASHINGTON — President Donald Trump said in a Thursday morning tweet that the Justice Department and the FBI will review charges being dismissed against “Empire” actor Jussie Smollett.

 The uproar is over the Cook County state’s attorney’s office dropping 16 felony charges of disorderly conduct against Smollett, even though prosecutors said they had enough evidence to convict the actor of staging a hate-crime on himself.